 Downloading and installing BullGuard Premium Protection on your computer is easy and without any complications.
 The only personal information requested is an email address that is used to create an online account for you.

 Integration with Windows, web browsers and universal Windows platform apps

-We also looked at the performance impact this security suite had on our test computer.
-The first thing we checked was the amount of RAM memory needed by BullGuard Premium Protection in order to run.
-In normal conditions, the security suite took about 120 MB of RAM memory.
-However, when malware was detected or when we ran antivirus scans, the security suite increased its memory consumption to 150MB or more.
+We also checked the performance impact this security suite had on our test computer.
+The first thing we checked was whether the boot times are affected by it.
+We used BootRacer for doing the measurements before and after installing the suite, and the results were we got were the same, which is an excellent thing.
+Then, we checked the amount of RAM needed by BullGuard Premium Protection to run.
+In normal conditions, the security suite took about 150 MB of RAM, which is not a lot by present standards.

 Ease of use and configuration